THE BEST REISSUES OF 2017-PART 3.

 - Posted in: Ambient ♦ Avant Garde ♦ Berlin School ♦ Bossa Nova ♦ Electronic ♦ Experimental ♦ Folk ♦ Funk ♦ Improv ♦ Jazz ♦ Krautrock ♦ Latin ♦ Pop ♦ Prog Rock ♦ Psychedelia ♦ Rock ♦ Rock 'n' Roll ♦ Samba ♦ Soul

-- Tagged: BGO Records, Erasmo Carlos, Eric Clapton, Erol Büyükburç, Fleetwood Mac, Galactic Explorers, Harry Nilsson, Heat Exchange, Henry Cow, Ian Matthews, Light In The Attic Records, Mental Experience, Out-Sider Music, Pharaway Sounds, Polydor, RCA Legacy
+- Tagged: Erasmo Carlos, Eric Clapton, Erol Büyükburç, Fleetwood Mac, Galactic Explorers, Harry Nilsson, Heat Exchange, Henry Cow, Ian Matthews, Light In The Attic Records, Mental Experience, Out-Sider Music, Pharaway Sounds, Polydor, RCA Legacy